virtuosoft-dev/hestiacp-pluginable/README.md

 ```

 ### Invoking Plugins via Hestia API
 Plugins also have the ability to execute code on behalf of invoking Hestia's API.
-An additional bin file called `v-invoke-plugin` can take an arbituary number of arguments and will in turn execute the `invoke_plugin` action.
+An additional bin file called `v-invoke-plugin` can take an arbitrary number of arguments and will in turn execute the `invoke_plugin` action.
 A plugin author can subscribe to this message and execute custom code.
 Results can be returned, altering any values passed to other subscribers; or an author can echo results back to the caller as clear text or optionally, as JSON (or as JSON if an argument contains the string `json` as by convention like other Hestia API bin commands).

 ### Calling Other API Methods
-Lastly, you can run any of HestiaCP's API commands using the HCPP object's `run` method.
+You can run any of HestiaCP's API commands using the HCPP object's `run` method.
 For example, the following code will return an object (JSON already decoded) of all the users:

 ```
 global $hcpp;